biblius/threte/README.md

 constraint on the order, though, because negative nodes need to be able to access the appropriate variable bindings in tokens, and the tokens "seen" by negative nodes indicate only variable bindings from earlier conditions, i.e., conditions higher up in the network."

+## Motivation

+Rete and Rust are cool and fun, also something something AI world domination